skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 To signal CME to use Kerberos authentication we must provide the command line argument, `-k`.

+> We must always use the target's Fully Qualified Domain Name (FQDN) when authenticating with Kerberos.
+{: .prompt-warning }

 ```
-skyler@debian:~$ crackmapexec smb ws01.rayke.local -k
+skyler@attacker:~$ crackmapexec smb ws01.rayke.local -k
 SMB         ws01.rayke.local 445    WS01             [*] Windows 10.0 Build 19041 x64 (name:WS01) (domain:rayke.local) (signing:False) (SMBv1:False)
 ...
 OSError: [Errno Connection error (RAYKE.LOCAL:88)]
 ```

-> We must always use the target's Fully Qualified Domain Name (FQDN) when authenticating with Kerberos.
-{: .prompt-warning }

-Surprisingly, CME makes another request to the KDC to obtain additional information prior to authentication.
-Since we did not provide CME where to locate the KDC the authentication fails.

-## Why did this fail?

-When we requested a TGT, `getTGT.py` made an Authentication Service Request (AS-REQ) to the KDC.
-This request includes a Client Name (cname) and Service Name (sname).
-In this case the cname would be `skyler.knecht` and the service name would be `krbtgt/rayke.local`.

-The KDC processes this information and determined that pre authentication is required, thus made an Authentication Service Response (AS-REP) with the error, `KRB5KDC_ERR_PREAUTH_REQUIRED`.

-Pre Authentication data (PA-data) is a timestamp encrypted with the client's kerberos secret, typically the user's password.

-`getTGT.py` used the plaintext credentials we provided and made another AS-REQ with the PA-data appended.

-The KDC processed the PA-authentication data by decrypting the timestamp using the client's kerberos secret.

-> Since a KDC requires access to the client's kerberos secret it is typically located on a Domain Controller.
-{: .prompt-info }

-Upon successful decryption, The KDC made an Authentication Service Response (AS-REP) with a TGT and session key appended. `getTGT.py` processes this response and writes the ccache file, `skyler.knecht.ccache`, containing our TGT to disk.

 Unlike NTLM, we cannot use our credentials, the TGT, to directly authenticate to a service.
 Instead we need to use our TGT to obtain a Service Ticket (ST).
 CME identifies this an attempts to request a ST from the KDC.
 However, CME cannot locate the KDC and the authentication fails.

 ## How do we obtain a Service Ticket?